pananton/busrpc-spec/busrpc.md

 `ObjectId` is a predefined [encodable structure](#structure), which contains arbitrary number of fields that together form a unique identifier of the class object.

-The following class represents a user of a fictional application.
+The following class represents a user of an example application.
 Every user is indentified by a unique username.

 ```
 // file ./api/chat/user/class.proto